thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 Is this what you expected?
 In JavaScript, the most local version of a variable is accessed by the interpreter first.

 Block scope was introduced in ES6 with two new keywords: `let` and `const`.
-It is a more common type of scope in other programming languages allowing variables to be defined and use only within a block (designated with curly braces, `{}`).
+It is a more common type of scope in other programming languages allowing variables to be defined and used only within a block (designated with curly braces, `{}`).

 The difference between `let` and `const` is that `const` does not allow reassignment of the variable whereas `let` does.